-Property plant and equipment are initially recorded at cost.
+Following the accounting policy alteration (Note 2.1) the property plant and equipment, except the land, are initially recorded at cost.
 Land, buildings and a portion of equipment are subsequently stated at fair value, based on the appraisal performed by external independent appraisers, less accumulated depreciation.
 When an item of property, plant and equipment is revalued, any accumulated depreciation at the date of the revaluation is restated proportionately with the change in the gross carrying amount of the asset so that the carrying amount of the asset after revaluation equals its revalued amount.
 Other property, plant and equipment are stated at historical cost less depreciation.
 Historical cost includes expenditure that is directly attributable to the acquisition.